Phase-type frailty models: A flexible approach to modeling unobserved heterogeneity in survival analysis: Multivariate extensions

 Similarly,

 For the logarithmic term, we have that

-Once computed the conditional expectations, the estimation of $\bfalp$ can be performed numerically as in the conventional PH frailty model.
-For parameters of the bivariate PH component, the maximization reduces to fitting a bivariate PH distribution to an appropriate joint density.
-In \cite{albrecher2020fitting} it is shown how the algorithm in \cite{ahlstrom1999parametric} can be modified for such a purpose.
-We omit further details.
+Once the conditional expectations are computed, $\bfalp^{(k+1)}$ can be found numerically as in the univariate phase-type frailty model.
+To obtain the updated parameters $\bfeta^{(k+1)}$, $\bfT_{11}^{(k+1)}$, $\bfT_{12}^{(k+1)}$, and $\bfT_{22}^{(k+1)}$ of the bivariate phase-type component, the maximization needed can be performed by fitting a bivariate phase-type distribution to an appropriate joint density.
+In \cite{albrecher2020fitting}, it is shown how the EM algorithm in \cite{ahlstrom1999parametric} can be modified for such a purpose.
+We have delineated this procedure in Algorithm~\ref{alg:bivPH} for the sake of completeness.
+Finally, we detail the steps of the EM algorithm for the correlated phase-type frailty model in Algorithm~\ref{alg:PHcor}, which includes the case of right-censored observations.
+For a detailed application of this model in the context of mixed Poisson regression, we refer to \cite{furrer2024bivariate}.